z-base/specification/docs/specifications/actor/CONCEPT.md

 - durability
 - peers

-An Actor **MUST** treat all externally supplied data as hostile until fully verified.
+All externally supplied data **MUST** be treated as hostile until fully verified.

 ---